Fire Safety for Kids

 Finally, remind your family that where there is smoke, there is generally fire as well.
 For kids, emphasizing the importance of informing an adult and getting out of the house are their top two priorities.

 For windows on a second floor, installing fire escape ladders and teaching your kids how to properly use it will make sure that your family can get out safely.
+Knowing how to use important safety tools such as fire blankets and extinguishers can also come in handy.

 In some areas, firefighters will take families on tours of a firehouse and teach kids about what firefighters do every day.
 Contact your local fire station or talk to your child’s school to find out if that is an option near you.